pschachte/wybe/README.md

 resources may be specified.
 This allows the resource name to be used as a local variable in the procedure body, just as if it were an ordinary parameter.

+Importantly, resources available in a procedure become available in any procedures it calls that also declare that they `use` that resource.

 #### Calling a resourceful procedure